• Skip to primary navigation

 Lately, I have been obsessed with all things Korean, including gochujang tofu, gochujang pasta, and vegetarian Kimchi Jjigae.
 So, I felt called to include a Korean-Inspired dish on the blog yet again.

-This creamy kimchi pasta has the classic cashew cheese base, but with a spicy twist from the fermented kimchi.
+This creamy kimchi pasta has a classic cashew cheese base but with a spicy twist from the fermented kimchi.
 It may sound fancy, but it's quite easy to make.
 Perfect if you want to impress, without a mess.

 Jump to: